ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.squeezeboxrpc/README.md

 ## Todo

 * more testing/fixing
-* add telnet communication to get push events from the server to optimize the polling
 * reduce dependencys to other packages (squeezenode)
 * more configuration to optionaly turn features on/off to improve memory and performance
+* add playlist widget
+* add player controlled circle knob widget
+* ~~add telnet communication to get push events from the server to optimize the polling~~
 * ~~implement a command state to place user individual commands (via json) for server and player~~
 * ~~implement more control features (select playlist pos to play,ffwd,frew,jump to a time position in song,repeat song,random song)~~
 * ~~add the playlist to playerdata as json array~~